caiyue1993/IceCream/README.md

 Normally you'll get IceCream, Realm and RealmSwift frameworks.
 You need to set up your Xcode project manually to add these 3 frameworks.

-On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework to use from the Carthage/Build folder on disk.
+On your application targets’ **General** settings tab, in the **Linked Frameworks and Libraries** section, drag and drop each framework to use from the `Carthage/Build` folder on disk.

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+On your application targets’ **Build Phases** settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script with the following content:

 ```
 /usr/local/bin/carthage copy-frameworks